-Dimensioning a sketch in SOLIDWORKS is one of the most common and repeated operations when drawing a sketch.
+Dimensioning sketches in SOLIDWORKS is one of the most common and repeated operations when drawing a sketch.
 Therefore, employing different shortcuts for the dimensioning process can help you save time and make sketching an effortless experience.
 This blog presents the most valuable set of tips and tricks to streamline your sketch’s dimensions and make this process faster and even more enjoyable.

 Don’t spend time calculating